 London – the wealth area of the bagua of the UK

 London is the capital of the UK and the largest city, with a population of over 8 million people (the population of the UK is 65.8 million).
-London is located in the southeast of the UK, which from feng shui bagua perspective is the wealth, prosperity area of the UK.
+London is located in the southeast of the UK, which from a feng shui bagua perspective, is the wealth, and prosperity area of the UK.
 Since London is the capital of the UK and a major tourist attraction, it can make sense from the bagua perspective that this city was established as one of the top global economic centres of the world.
-The key international airports such as Heathrow, Gatwick, Luton and Stanstead as well as City Airport provide excellent travel contact with the rest of the world.
+The key international airports, such as Heathrow, Gatwick, Luton and Stanstead as well as City Airport, provide excellent travel contact with the rest of the world.
 For the residents of London, according to statistics, wealth is important.

 Bagua of London

-Looking at the bagua of London it looks like city centre is in the tai chi area of the bagua.
-This is also where thousands of tourists come, the whole city is buzzing with excitement and expectation.
+Looking at the bagua of London, it looks like the city centre is in the tai chi area of the bagua.
+This is also where thousands of tourists come; the whole city is buzzing with excitement and expectation.

 The energy of London in the summer is quite good but not brilliant.
 I would rate it at 7/10, for all kinds of reasons.
 Read below.